Cambridge, Nebraska

 Cambridge is a city in Furnas County, Nebraska, United States.
 The population was 1,071 at the 2020 census.

 History

-Cambridge was originally called Pickletown, and under the latter name was laid out in the 1870s by J. W. Pickle.
+Cambridge was originally called Pickleville, and under the latter name was laid out in the 1870s by J. W. Pickle.
 When the railroad was built through the settlement in 1880, the town was renamed Cambridge by railroad officials.
 The etymology of the name is uncertain: it may have been named after Cambridge, Massachusetts, or after Cambridge in England.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.34 sqmi, all land.

 Cambridge is located on the western bank of Medicine Creek near its junction with the Republican River.
 Local points of interest include the W. H. Faling House.